 COVID-19 tests.
 Staff may test your child if they will have outpatient surgery or need to spend the night for any reason.
 They may have rooms set up for children who have COVID-19 to keep them away from anyone else.

 Social distance.
-You may see floor markers and seats in waiting rooms set up to help you stay at least 6 feet away from others.
+You may still see floor markers and seats in waiting rooms set up to help you stay at least 6 feet away from others.
 Signs will tell you how to safely use elevators and common areas such as cafeterias, pharmacies, therapy gyms, and gift shops.
 Some of these places may be closed.

 Rules for staff.
 You can feel assured that the doctors and other staff members caring for your child are checked every day for signs of COVID-19.
-They also must wear masks, gowns, gloves, and other safety gear to make sure your child and everyone else stay safe.
+They also must wear masks, gowns, gloves, and other safety gear to make sure your child and everyone else stays safe.

 If you feel unsure or uneasy about heading to the hospital after isolating at home, talk to your pediatrician or the hospital.